Flukas88/wiki_top_search/README.md

 ### How to customize it

-You can change the CSS style in *static/*
+You can add the CSS style in *static/* and change in the Dockerfile

+    COPY ./static/style_cobalt.css $APP_DIR/static/style.css

 ### Docker hub